CONTRAST: Continual Multi-source Adaptation to Dynamic Distributions: Introduction

-Combining models from various source domains can offer a more holistic perspective of the target domain.
-This is particularly true when different source domains possess distinct characteristics relevant to the task at hand.
-Take for instance a scenario where a recognition model, initially trained on clear weather conditions, faces data from mixed weather scenarios, like sunshine interspersed with rain (refer to Figure~\ref{fig:intro}).
-In such cases, employing multiple models—specifically those trained on clear weather and rain—with appropriate weighting can potentially reduce the test error as opposed to relying on a single source model.
-In this context, the models for clear weather and rain would be assigned higher weights, while other models representing different weather conditions would receive relatively lesser weightage.
+As an example, consider a scenario where a recognition model, initially trained on clear weather conditions, faces data from mixed weather scenarios, like sunshine interspersed with rain (see Figure~\ref{fig:intro}).
+In such cases, employing multiple models - specifically those trained on clear weather and rain — with appropriate weighting can potentially reduce the test error as opposed to relying on a single source model.
+In this context, the models for clear weather and rain would be assigned higher weights, while models for other weather conditions would receive relatively lesser weightage.

-The main challenge of developing such a multi-source TTA method is to \emph{learn appropriate combination weights to optimally combine the source model ensemble during the test phase as data is streaming in, such that it results in a test accuracy equal or higher than that of the best source model}.
-To solve this, we propose the first fully unsupervised \underline{M}ulti-source T\underline{e}st \underline{T}ime \underline{A}daptation (\shortname) framework that handles multiple source models and optimally combines them to adapt to the test data.
-While the multi-source setting has been addressed in UDA~\cite{ahmed2021unsupervised}, the problem remains open in the TTA scenario.
+The main challenge of developing such a model ensembling method is to \emph{learn appropriate combination weights to optimally combine the source model ensemble during the test phase as data is streaming in, such that it results in a test error equal or lower than that of the best source model}.
+To solve this, we propose \underline{CON}tinual mul\underline{T}i-sou\underline{R}ce \underline{A}daptation to dynamic di\underline{S}tribu\underline{T}ions (\shortname) that handles multiple source models and optimally combines them to adapt to the test data.